tedneward/Azgaarnoth/Classes/Cleric/Tempest.md

 ```
 def level8(npc):
-    npc.defer(lambda npc: npc.traits.append("***Divine Strike.*** Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {'1d8' if npc.levels('Cleric') < 14 else '2d8'} thunder damage to the target.")
+    npc.defer(lambda npc: npc.traits.append(f"***Divine Strike.*** Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {'1d8' if npc.levels('Cleric') < 14 else '2d8'} thunder damage to the target."))
 ```

 ## Stormborn